dionys93/ety-dictionary/data-text/inglisce/etymology/comparisons/a/appear.md

 ## 4. One Latin vowel, two English ones

-English *appear* is /əˈpɪə/.
-English *apparent* is /əˈpærənt/.
+English *appear* is /əˈpɪr/.
+English *apparent* is /əˈpɛrənt/.
 The vowel in question is the same Latin vowel — the long *ā* of *appār-* — in both words.
 What separated them is where the stress fell in the particular Latin form that was borrowed.

 In *appāret* the accent lands on that syllable: *ap-**pā**-ret*.
-A stressed long *ā* in an open syllable became /e/ in Old French, /ɛː/ in Middle English, and then /iː/ through the Great Vowel Shift, breaking to /ɪə/ before *r*.
+A stressed long *ā* in an open syllable became /e/ in Old French, /ɛː/ in Middle English, and then /i/ through the Great Vowel Shift, laxing to /ɪ/ before the *r*.
 That is the vowel of *appear*.

 In *appārentem* the accent moves forward to the following syllable: *ap-pa-**ren**-tem*.
 Pretonic, the vowel never lengthened in the vernacular and never entered the shift.
 That is the vowel of *apparent*.

 So the two English words differ in their stressed vowel for no reason internal to English at all.
 They differ because one was borrowed from a form in which the syllable was accented and the other from a form in which it was not.

 *Appearance* complicates the picture in a way that repays attention.
 Its Latin source *appārentia* has the accent on *-ren-*, exactly as *appārentem* does, and it ought therefore to rhyme with *apparent*.
-It does not: it is /əˈpɪərəns/, with the vowel of the verb.
+It does not: it is /əˈpɪrəns/, with the vowel of the verb.
 The noun was rebuilt on English *appear* at some point after its arrival, and its vowel is the evidence.
 In Latin and throughout Romance, *appārentia* and *appārēns* are the same stem; in English they have come apart.

 English marks the split, but with graphemes that cannot be relied upon.
-The `ea` of *appear* spells /iː/ in *meat*, /ɛ/ in *head*, /eɪ/ in *great*, and /ɪə/ here; the `a` of *apparent* spells /æ/ for some speakers and /ɛə/ for others.
+The `ea` of *appear* spells /i/ in *meat*, /ɛ/ in *head*, /eɪ/ in *great*, and /ɪ/ here; the `a` of *apparent* spells /ɛ/, which is not among the values `a` carries anywhere else.
 A reader who did not already know the words could not derive either.

 ---

 ## 5. The Inglisce forms

-`Appirence` and `apperent` record the split with letters that do not equivocate. `I` is the system's letter for /iː/ and `e` for /ɛ/, so the two words announce their vowels rather than presupposing them, and the stem `appir-` runs consistently through the verb, the progressive, and the noun.
+`Appirence` and `apperent` record the split with letters that do not equivocate. `I` is the system's letter for /i/ and `e` for /ɛ/, so the two words announce their vowels rather than presupposing them, and the stem `appir-` runs consistently through the verb, the progressive, and the noun.

 The choice has a cost that should be named.
 Every Romance form in the table shares a stem — *apparence* and *apparent*, *apariencia* and *aparente*, *apparenza* and *apparente* — because in Romance the noun and the adjective genuinely are the same stem. `Appirence` beside `apperent` breaks that, and it breaks it in a place where Latin had no break at all.
 What the system is recording is not the Latin unity but the English fracture: it writes what English says, and English says two different things.